refreex-official/refreex-app/README.md

-Allow any computer user to watch movies easily streaming from torrents, without any particular knowledge.

 With this app we can listen music in streaming, also we can download the file and do with it everything.

 We believe in freedom, do not want restrictions on how we use our gadgets and be part of the planned obsolescence